-The school provides students with hall lockers and locks but assumes no responsibility for the safe-keeping of the contents of the lockers.
-Lockers must be kept locked at all times.
+The school provides students with hall lockers and locks (upon request) but assumes no responsibility for the safekeeping of the contents of the lockers.
 Valuables should not be left in lockers.
 If necessary, students may store valuables in the middle school office during the day and pick them up after school.

 Students and parents are reminded that lockers remain the property of the West Branch Area School District.
 There is no right to privacy extended to any student concerning their locker.
 The school district and its officials reserve the right to inspect and search a student's locker at any time and remove any object or material which is illegal, contrary to school rules, or which may be detrimental to the school or student.
 Such materials may be used as evidence against the student in disciplinary, juvenile, or criminal proceedings.
 Prior to a locker search, the student may be notified and given the opportunity to be present.
 However, when such authorities have a reasonable suspicion that the locker contains materials which pose a threat to the health, welfare, and safety of students/staff/visitors in the school, the locker may be searched without the student's presence.
-The school assumes no responsibility for student's belongings stored in hall locker.
+The school assumes no responsibility for student's belongings stored in the hall locker.

-Each student must lock his/her locker.
-If a key lock is being used, an extra key must be given to the office in case his/her key is lost.
-Students not locking lockers will be subject to the school discipline code for violation of school rules.
 Students are responsible for not sharing their combination or key with others and ensuring the lock is kept locked.
 Students who are unable to purchase a lock will be given one by the office.
 A \$5.00 fee will be charged to any student not turning in the school provided lock at the end of the school year.
 In addition, if a student loses a school provided lock during the school year, they can purchase an additional lock from the office for \$5.00.